Air Conditioner Repair Checklist

 Weeds, grass and leaves can get in the way of your condensing system.
 This could restrict its airflow, impact its energy efficiency and affect your comfort.
 Here’s a method you can follow to get your system operating well again.

 - Shut off electricity fully at the breaker or outdoor device.

 - Remove greenery rubbish around the air conditioner.
 Once you’ve removed bigger refuse within a two-foot space, you can use a fine-bristled brush or vacuum to gingerly remove dust from the unit’s fins.
-Warped fins can also impact effectiveness, so you can attempt to straighten them with a blunt knife.
+Warped fins can also impact effectiveness.

 - Use a hose nozzle to carefully remove gunk off the fins from inside the unit.
 Be careful to avoid getting moisture on the fan motor.

 When cooling systems don’t have sufficient refrigerant, they’ll struggle to remove heat and humidity from the air.

 Here are a few symptoms that your system is seeping refrigerant:

 - It takes a long time to refresh your home and you’re continually turning down the thermostat.